djcard/testboxMockingUtils/README.md

 problem of restoring the original non-mocked component to Wirebox to either testing can continue or the site can return to normal operations.

+## Methods

-There are six methods to help with mocking components in WireBox.
+There are eight methods to help with mocking components in WireBox.

 `storeOriginalMapping` accepts a mapping name, retrieves that mapping from WireBox and stores it in the variable scope of the instantiated mocking.cfc.